North Korea launches two possible 'ballistic missiles' into sea, Japan says

 American officials have played down recent tests, saying they were short-range missiles.

+Experts have said several of the new missiles tested this year by North Korea are designed to potentially evade missile defense systems deployed in South Korea and Japan.

 Reporting by Hyonhee Shin, Joyce Lee, and Josh Smith in Seoul, and Ritsuko Ando and Tim Kelly in Tokyo.
 Writing by Josh Smith.
-Editing by Gerry Doyle
+Editing by Gerry Doyle and Catherine Evans